 CBO score of Senate health care bill: What does it mean?

+Sen. John Thune, R-S.D., and other GOP aides told Fox News that GOP senators must reach an agreement on the legislation by Friday.

+“I think that we would like to get a solution in place as quickly as possible, get our members there so then it’s just a question of getting the [Congressional Budget Office] score and setting up the timeline for votes when we get back after the 4th of July break,” Thune said.
+“So, I mean, I don’t know that there is any particular rush, other than I think the longer this drags out, the harder it becomes.”

-The Congressional Budget Office released its cost estimate for the Senate’s ObamaCare replacement plan on Monday.
-The announcement comes after some GOP senators expressed opposition to the bill in its current form.
+The CBO released its cost estimate for the Senate’s ObamaCare replacement plan earlier this week.
+The announcement came after some GOP senators expressed opposition to the bill in its current form.

-However, some senators have said they would wait to push for a vote on the health care legislation — dubbed the “Better Care Reconciliation Act of 2017” — until the CBO’s audit was released.
+Some senators warned that they wouldn’t push for a vote on the health care legislation — dubbed the “Better Care Reconciliation Act of 2017” — until the CBO’s audit was released.

 Here’s a look at what the CBO found and how it could impact lawmakers.